BYUignite/sootlib/README.md

 * Determine desired Cantera compatability features, ex. conversion between IdealGasMix and GasState - IdealGasMix is depreciated and it looks like modern Cantera usage is different than in old examples so desired functionality needs to be determined
+* Write script/guide for running tests once they're built

 ### Long Term Design

+* Docstrings are going to need to be updated
 * Optimized higher dimentional models

 ### Broken